JiahanDu/simple_redis/README.md

-# MiniRedis — A Simplified Redis Implementation in C
+# Simple_Redis — A Simplified Redis Implementation in C

 ## Overview